andrastantos/brew/docs/cpu/vectors.rst

 .. note::
     The `RiscV vector extension <https://inst.eecs.berkeley.edu/~cs152/sp20/handouts/sp20/riscv-v-spec.pdf>`_ is a good source for how others are doing this.

 The vector architecture of the Brew ISA uses variable operational vector lengths and combines them with fixed HW vector register length.
-It allows for independent vector register widths and vector execution unit widths.
 Brew integrates vector functionality using its type system.
 Many instructions perform both scalar and vector operations based on the register types they are presented with.

-Vector registers have an implementation-defined length, which must be a power of two bits and a multiple of 32 bits.
+Vector registers have an implementation-defined length, which must be a power of two number of bits and at least 32.
 Any register can be associated with a scalar or vector type, consequently there are up to 15 vector registers.

 To support vector operations, the following status registers are maintained:

-#. :code:`vstart`: This register controls the first byte of a vector registers that is processed.
-This register is normally set to 0 after the execution of every vector operation.
-If a vector operation raises an exception mid-execution (such as an access violation after a partial vector store), the :code:`vstart` register points to the first byte whose processing has not completed.
+#. :code:`vstart`: This optional register controls the first byte of a vector registers that is processed in load-store operations.
+See :ref:`vstart handling<vstart_handling>` for details.
 #. :code:`vend`: This register controls the last byte of the vector registers that is processed, effectively setting the active vector length.
-This register is normally set by the :code:`set_vend` instruction. which is the byte pointer to after the last element in the vector register to be processed (it must be aligned to an element boundary)
+See :ref:`vend handling<vend_handling>` for details.
 #. :code:`vlen`: This implementation-defined constant defines length of the HW vector registers in bytes

-Normally vector operations only access elements between :code:`vstart` and :code:`vend`.
-Load/store element offsets however always calculated from element 0, even if :code:`vstart` is non-0.
-(In other words :code:`vstart` only impacts byte-enable signals, but not offset calculations).
-There are some exceptions to these rules, namely special load/store operations that ignore the value held in :code:`vstart` and :code:`vend`.
+Normally vector operations disregard :code:`vstart` and access elements from byte 0 through :code:`vend`.
+There are some exceptions to this rule, namely special load/store operations exist that ignore the value held in :code:`vend`.
 These instructions are useful for saving and restoring context.

+If :code:`vstart` is implemented, Load/store operations skip element below :code:`vstart`, but their offsets always calculated from element 0.

 To understand the basic concept, let's look at a simple example: we want to add two vectors: V1, V2 and put the result into V3.
-Let's say also that these vectors contain 16-bit floats.
+Let's say also that these vectors contain 32-bit floats.
 Their length is the same and known, but can be arbitrarily large or small.

 ::